Sex and gender roles in the Catholic Church: Roman Empire

 Social structures at the dawn of Christianity in the Roman Empire held that women were inferior to men intellectually and physically and were "naturally dependent".
 Athenian women were legally classified as children regardless of age and were the "legal property of some man at all stages in her life."
 Women in the Roman Empire had limited legal rights and could not enter professions.
 Female infanticide and abortion were practiced by all classes.
 In family life, men, not women, could have "lovers, prostitutes and concubines" and it was not rare for pagan women to be married before the age of puberty and then forced to consummate the marriage with her often much older husband.
 Husbands, not wives, could divorce at any time simply by telling the wife to leave.
 The spread of Christianity changed women's lives in many ways by requiring a man to have only one wife and keep her for life, condemning the infidelity of men as well as women and doing away with marriage of prepubescent girls.
 Because Christianity outlawed infanticide and because women were more likely than men to convert, there were soon more Christian women than men whereas the opposite was true among pagans.

 Europe

 Middle Ages

 The church defined sin as a violation of any law of God, the Bible, or the church.
 Common sexual sins were premarital sex, adultery, masturbation, homosexuality, and bestiality.
 Many influential members of the church saw sex and other pleasurable experiences as evil and a source of sin when in the wrong context, unless meant for procreation.
-Also, any non-vaginal sex (oral, anal) is sinful.
+Also, any non-vaginal sex (oral, manual, anal) is sinful.
 The church considered masturbation a sin against nature because the guilty party was extracting sexual pleasure outside of the context of proper use.
 Also, law required clerics to avoid any sort of sexually tinged entertainment.
 However, canon law did allow sex in a marriage, as long as it intended to procreate and not just provide pleasure, even though some saw sex, even in marriage, as sinful and impure.
 Jeffrey Richards describes a European "medieval masculinity which was essentially Christian and chivalric".